Implementing a Successful Pediatric Billing Program

 Partnering with OP

-After several meetings with the doctors and staff, OP Pediatric Billing Services assumed billing responsibilities for Taos.
+After several meetings with the doctors and staff, OP RCM assumed billing responsibilities for Taos.
 At first, Taos billers were given a one-week time frame to submit superbills.
 Because the billing burden had been taken off their shoulders, they were able to focus on completing charts in a more timely manner, and are now processing claims the same day as the patient visit.

 “We took care of the billing so the doctors could focus on what matters most – seeing patients,” said OP Billing Expert for TCCY.
 Payments are now received within thirty days from the time of the office visit to the time of the ERA post.
-This is just one area where the practice has experienced significant improvement since contracting with OP Pediatric Billing Services.
+This is just one area where the practice has experienced significant improvement since contracting with OP RCM.

 Focusing on What Matters